ArkadiuszNiemiec/rtcm_inject/README.md

 ### Description
 An RTCM3 inject mavros plugin that reads RTCM3 stream from ros topic and forwards it to PX4 firmware.

-Currently to RTCM3 stream topic is set to `/rtk_000001/rtcm_stream`
+Currently the RTCM3 stream topic is set to `/rtk_000001/rtcm_stream`